dapucita/haxbotron/README.md

 `!super kick ID` kicks that player whose numeric ID is ID.

+`!super banclear all` clears the list of banned players.

 ## Emergency tools
 You can use some tools for emergency on the devtools console in the puppeteer.